 The avenue stretches from Tulcán in the north, through Ecuador’s capital, Quito, and further down south to the city of Riobamba.

-Humboldt himself, while exploring the country in 1802, climbed the two peaks of Pichincha, Quito’s neighbouring volcano.
-He even tried his luck at Chimborazo, Ecuador’s highest mountain with 6263m.
+Alexander von Humboldt himself, while exploring the country in 1802, climbed the two peaks of Pichincha, Quito’s neighbouring volcano.
+He even tried his luck at Chimborazo, Ecuador’s highest mountain at 6263m.

 Humboldt didn’t succeed though and had to break off his attempt 400 meters below the summit.
 Nevertheless, this was a world altitude record at the time.